liapatiso95-ctrl/character-sheet/feats.md

 **Ability Score Increase.** Increase your Strength or Dexterity by 1, to a maximum of 20.

 **Weapon Mastery.** Choose a number of simple or martial weapons equal to your Proficiency Bonus.
-Whenever you make an attack with those weapons you gain a +1 bonus to both the attack and damage roll.
+You can use the Mastery property of your chosen weapons.
 As your Proficiency Bonus increases, you choose additional weapons to gain this benefit.

 {{descriptive
 ##### Alternate Weapon Master Feat
-If you use the Weapon Masteries rule, use this:
+If you don't want to use Weapon Masteries, use this:

-**Weapon Mastery.** Your training with weapons allows you to use the mastery property of one kind of Simple or Martial weapon of your choice, provided you have proficiency with it.
-Whenever you finish a Long Rest, you can change the kind of weapon to another eligible kind..
+**Weapon Mastery.** Choose a number of simple or martial weapons equal to your Proficiency Bonus.
+Whenever you make an attack with those weapons you gain a +1 bonus to both the attack and damage roll.
+As your Proficiency Bonus increases, you choose additional weapons to gain this benefit.
 }}

 ### Wild Companion